openaps/docs/docs/docs/Customize-Iterate/update-your-rig.md

 1. `cd ~/src/oref0 && git checkout master && git pull && sudo npm install -g oref0`

+If you get a message that you need to commit or stash, use command "git stash"

 ##### **Optional: To get on "dev" branch to test even more recently added new stuff**

 Or, if the feature you want hasn't been released yet, and you want to test the latest untested development version of `oref0`, run: